RaulSTeixeira/Azure-ETL-pipeline/README.md

 ```

 To keep things simple, the authentication method was kept as anonymous.
 For the Sink, a linked service to Data Lake Gen2 was made to a previously created container.
 In this container two folders were defined, one for the raw_data and another to the transformed_data (used at a later stage).
-Again using DelimitedText format (CSV) and the first row as header.
+Again, using DelimitedText format (CSV) and the first row as header.

 Since data factory only stores the most recent version of a pipeline (after publishing), data factory was connected to github to allow version control and track of changes.
 Since this is a personal project, every change was published in the master branch.